learn-co-curriculum/hs-coding-club-html/README.md

 What if we want to write our own website using HTML?
 The first thing that we need to do is create our own directory to store our code in Nitrous.

-In terminal, enter `mkdir my_website`
+In terminal, enter `mkdir my_website`. `mkdir` is a command that will create a directory (directory and folder are the same thing) for you.

 Inside of that directory, we need to create our own HTML file.
-In terminal enter: `touch index.html`.
+In terminal enter: `touch index.html`. `touch` is a command that will create and save a file for you.

 HTML is made up of tags that surround pieces of content.
 Let's say we wanted to put this paragraph from the Wikipedia page about ice cream on our page: